xpologistics/NLog.Raygun/README.md

 #### Settings

 * ApiKey - your API key
+* CustomDataFieldNames - fields that you want to read out of the exception and pass as custom data
 * Tags - tags you want to send in with every exception
 * IgnoreFormFieldNames - form fields you wish to ignore, eg passwords and credit cards
 * IgnoreCookieNames - cookies you wish to ignore, eg user tokens